 JOIN DATE: 2008

-Mark’s wealth management know-how is put to good use at Willow Creek as he works with clients to address their investment, tax-planning and estate-planning goals, so they can advance efficiently toward their financial aspirations.
-Mark also brings his fascination with portfolio design and financial planning processes into play as a member of our investment committee.
+I am proud to share my wealth management know-how at Willow Creek as I work with clients to address their investment, tax-planning, and estate-planning goals, so they can advance efficiently toward their financial aspirations.
+I am fascinated with portfolio design and financial planning processes, and love bringing both into play as a member of our investment committee.

-Mark’s prior experience includes positions as an investment officer with Exchange Bank’s Wealth Management division and as an institutional equity trader with Wells Fargo Securities in San Francisco.
-He earned his bachelor’s degree in accounting from Santa Clara University, and is a CERTIFIED FINANCIAL PLANNER™ professional as well as an Accredited Estate Planner®.
-Mark is a member of the Redwood Empire Estate Planning Council, the Financial Planning Association, and the National Association of Personal Financial Advisors.
+My prior experience includes positions as an investment officer with Exchange Bank’s Wealth Management division and as an institutional equity trader with Wells Fargo Securities in San Francisco.
+I am a member of the Redwood Empire Estate Planning Council, the Financial Planning Association, and the National Association of Personal Financial Advisors.

-ON A PERSONAL NOTE: Mark is a native of Santa Rosa and lives there with his family.
-He enjoys mountain biking, surfing, and coaching youth sports.
+ON A PERSONAL NOTE: I am a native of Santa Rosa and I live there with my family.
+I enjoy mountain biking, surfing, and coaching youth sports.